William-Ogilvie/NYC-taxi-data-analysis/README.md

 pip install -e .
 ```

 Then we need to setup the config file to account for whether or not we should use GPU during training.
-It will also create all necessary directories for the project if they do note exist already.
+It will also create all necessary directories for the project if they do not exist already.
 Go to the scripts dir and run setup.py.
 This performs a small test to determine whether XGBoost has been installed with CUDA support and updates the config.yml file accordingly (which can be found in config/config.yml).
 So run the following commands:

 ```bash
 cd scripts